eltolis/flashCardStudy/README.md

 	python setup.py install

+The package is also available on PyPi so you can install it by using [pip](https://github.com/pypa/pip).

+	pip install flashCardStudy

 You might need to run this as _sudo_.
-This package will be available on PyPi shortly.
 Installation to `virtualenv` is simple too.
 If you do not want to install the package and just plainly use the utility, you will find the executable script in `bin/flashstudy.py`.
+The package contains one dependency: [PrettyTable](https://pypi.python.org/pypi/PrettyTable/0.7.2) but that should be installed automatically when going using the pip route.

 ## Usage